This post is our list of the best things to do in London in July, updated for 2022.

 The world’s premier classical musical festival, the BBC Prom usually runs from late July to early September.

 See A Play in Regent’s Park

 The Regent’s Park Open Air Theatre is truly a hidden London gem.
 Tucked away among the foliage of the park this venue is well planned so that every seat has a perfect view of the stage.

-TIP: If you want to experience more of Shakespeare than just his works, why not visit Shakespeare’s Globe Theatre?
+TIP: If you want to experience Shakespeare, consider visiting Shakespeare’s Globe Theatre.